brainhack-school2023/JDaoust_project/README.md

 3) Python packages, such as nilearn, for food cue reactivity analyses.

 ### Data
 The dataset was collected from 2016 to now at Quebec Heart and Lungs Institute.
 Ninety-four participants with severe obesity scheduled to undergo bariatric surgery were recruited.
 Participants were scanned prior to, 4, 12 and 24 months after bariatric surgery.
-For this project, a T1 and three fMRI runs with Becker-DeGroot-Marsharck auction task (duration: 10 minutes 27 seconds) will be used.
+For this project, a T1 and three fMRI runs with [Becker-DeGroot-Marshack auction task](https://onlinelibrary.wiley.com/doi/10.1002/bs.3830090304) (duration: 10 minutes 27 seconds) will be used.
 Forty-five randomized images (15 high-sweet, 15 high-salt and 15 low caloric density) were presented to participants for 4 seconds.
 Participant must bid between 0 to 5$ for each snacks in the next 4s.
 The auction part will not be evaluated in this project.

 ![](data/raw/Paradigm.png)